BHoM/documentation/docs/Development/Testing/index.md

 ```

-Why are these test a better example of good unit tests?
+Why are these tests better examples of good unit tests?

 - The expected output data is lightweight and limited to True/False boolean; it can be "hard-coded" safely in the unit test itself.
+Writing `result.ShouldBe(true)` makes sense, as opposed to `result.ShouldBe(someVerySpecificString)` or `result.ShouldBe(someHugeDataset)`.
 - Because the output data has only a limited set of outcomes (True/False), the target method is well suited to be verified with an Unit test like this rather than a [Data-driven test](./Data-Driven-Tests).